hov3rcraft/homebridge-denon-heos-audio/README.md

 This plugin controls your Denon smart speakers, stereos, and AVRs.
 It can use the modern "HeosCLI" protocol, the classic "AVR control" protocol, or a combination of both.

-This plugin is especially useful for controlling smart speakers and stereos, which do not support HHTP commands on ports 80 and 8080 and therefore cannot use [homebridge-denon-tv](https://github.com/grzegorz914/homebridge-denon-tv).
+This plugin is especially useful for controlling smart speakers and stereos, which do not support HTTP commands on ports 80 and 8080 and therefore cannot use [homebridge-denon-tv](https://github.com/grzegorz914/homebridge-denon-tv).

 ## Pre-Release